Dosugamea/CFS/README.md

 Client version under 5.0.2 as well as other regions' client is NO LONGER supported.

+# Aggrement

+The project is developed by the enthusiasts of personal behavior, does not contain any commercial use, the code is closed source code, must comply with the code confidentiality agreement.
+If the user uses any of the items in the other project and leaks the source code, we will close your access and request to stop using it.

 # Requirements

 * PHP 7.0 stable